kbobnis/2014.12-Of-Wizards-And-Mages/README.md

-Sneak RPG, a game created on Ludum Dare 34
+Of Wizards and Mages, a game created in 2014

 authors
 Krzysztof Bobnis (Programming)